gethubai/hubai-web/docs/extensions/development/workbench/index.md

 ### Menu Bar

 The menu bar is the main menu of the app.
-You can add new items to the menu bar by calling the `append` method from the `menuBar` service:
+You can add new items to the menu bar by calling the `append` method from the [IMenuBarService](/docs/api/hubai-core/interfaces/services.IMenuBarService.md):

 ```typescript
 const addTodoItemMenuItem: IMenuBarItem = {